NIU Department of

 Students planning to take CHEM 210 must take the Chemistry Placement Examination, so they may begin their study of chemistry at the appropriate level.
 See NIU Testing Services for additional information, including the current testing schedule.

 To request additional information about our undergraduate programs, please complete this form.
-If you wish to schedule an appointment for advising with Professor Carnahan or Professor Ballantine, you may contact the main office at (815) 753-1131.
+If you wish to schedule an appointment for advising with Professor Carnahan, you may contact the main office at (815) 753-1131.